3 states, 1 arrest: BJP leader Bagga held by Punjab cops, brought back from Haryana by Delhi Police | Politics

 Punjab Police had booked Bagga on charges of making provocative statements, promoting enmity and criminal intimidation.
 The case was registered on a complaint of AAP leader from Mohali Sunny Ahluwalia.

-Bagga had also come under AAP fire for his tweet against the Delhi chief minister over the film ''The Kashmir Files''.
+Bagga had also come under AAP fire for his tweet against Kejriwal over the film ''The Kashmir Files''.

-Defending the Punjab Police's action, Bharadwaj told reporters that the state police registered a case against Bagga last month after the BJP leader, through his social media posts, ''tried to create communal tension and incite violence in the state''.
+Defending the Punjab Police action, Bharadwaj told reporters that the state police registered a case against Bagga last month after the BJP leader, through his social media posts, ''tried to create communal tensions and incite violence in the state''.

 ''Because of such statements, the Punjab Police lodged an FIR and now arrested Bagga.
 His statements were communal in nature.
 A lot of BJP-linked people were instigating the violence in Patiala,'' Bhardwaj alleged.